 Mentoring is often as life-changing for mentors as it is for young people.
 Mentors regularly tell us that they feel more confident, less stressed and have a better sense of purpose in their life.

 As well as a way to develop personally, our mentoring service is a unique opportunity to enhance your CV, with mentors improving their leadership and management skills, and many employers highly valuing volunteering.

 Importantly our mentoring service is a great way to learn new skills and have fun – whether you’re learning to speak a new language, playing a sport or trying your hand at arts and crafts!

 Our mentoring service is accredited by the Scottish Mentoring Network and won their Social Care Project of the Year award in 2018.

-Full training will be provided via Zoom and is due to start at the end of January 2022.
+Our next mentor group training is due to start at the end of September.